iterative/dvc.org/content/docs/user-guide/experiment-management.md

 - Modify <abbr>dependencies</abbr> (e.g. input data or source code),
   <abbr>parameters</abbr>, or commands (`cmd` field of `dvc.yaml`) of a
   committed stage.
-- Use `dvc exp run` (instead of `repro`) to execute the pipeline, which creates a transient commit that records this experiment.
+- Use `dvc exp run` (instead of `repro`) to execute the pipeline.
+This creates a transient commit that records this experiment.
 - Visualize the experiments statistics with `dvc exp show`.
 Repeat.
 - Use [metrics](/doc/command-reference/metrics) in your pipeline to identify the best experiment(s), and promote them to persistent experiments (regular